Banandy-w/Selenium-Python-Tests/README.md

   ```
 </details>

-Our locators are all *located* heh, in this file:
+Our locators which help us interact with the elements of the webpage are all *located* heh, in this file:
 <details>
   <summary><a href=https://github.com/Banandy-w/Selenium-Python-Tests/blob/main/POM/pages/login_page.py>locators.py</a></summary>
   <br>